Nate Davis (quarterback): San Francisco 49ers

-Davis was selected in the fifth round of the 2009 NFL draft by the San Francisco 49ers.
-On August 22, 2009, Davis made his professional debut in a pre-season game against the Oakland Raiders at Candlestick Park in San Francisco.
-Coming into the game in the third quarter, Davis led the offense to three scores in the fourth quarter, including a two-point conversion, to win the game.
-In the following pre-season game against the Dallas Cowboys, Davis completed 10 of 15 passes for 132 yards and led two scoring drives in the final quarter of a 20–13 victory.
-He was inactive as the third-string quarterback for all 16 games in 2009.
+Davis was selected by the San Francisco 49ers in the fifth round (171st overall) of the 2009 NFL draft.
+On July 24, 2009, he signed a four-year contract with the team.
+On August 22, Davis made his professional debut in a preseason game against the Oakland Raiders at Candlestick Park in San Francisco.
+Entering the game in the third quarter, he led the offense to three fourth-quarter scores, including a two-point conversion, to secure a 21–20 victory.
+In the following preseason game against the Dallas Cowboys, Davis completed 10 of 15 passes for 132 yards and led two scoring drives in the fourth quarter of a 20–13 victory.
+He spent the entire 2009 season inactive as the 49ers' third-string quarterback behind Alex Smith and Shaun Hill.